 Severe symptoms of peptic ulcer include the following:

 Some factors heighten the risk of developing an ulcer.
 Such factors include:

 If peptic ulcer already persists in a family, there is a considerable risk for the other members of the family to develop it at a later point of time.

 If an individual affected with H. pylori consumes tobacco on a regular basis, it certainly does increase the chances of having peptic ulcers.

 Regular alcohol intake erodes the mucosal lining of the stomach and increases the production of stomach acid leading to the development of peptic ulcers.

-People who are 50 years or older are at greater risk of having peptic ulcers due to the consumption of several pain relievers and osteoporosis related medications.
+People who are 50 years or older may be considered at risk of having peptic ulcers associated to the consumption of several pain relievers and osteoporosis related medications.